PICSI (Sperm Low)

 PICSI is very useful in patients with high sperm DNA fragmentation but good sperm motility, as the technique helps to select the best quality mature spermatozoids.

-These spermatozoids are individually selected and have low fragmentation rates, thus reducing the likelihood of chromosome abnormalities.
+These spermatozoids are individually selected and have low fragmentation levels, thus decreasing the likelihood of chromosome abnormalities.

-Keeping in mind that this is an experimental technique under investigation, it is difficult to determine which patients it is indicated for.
-But, generally speaking, it is presently indicated in the following cases:
+Keeping in mind that this is an experimental technique which is still being researched, it is difficult to determine which patients it is indicated for.
+But, generally speaking, it is indicated in the following cases:

-- Couples with recurrent miscarriages likely due to male factor infertility.
+Couples with recurrent miscarriage likely due to male factor infertility

-The sperm sample for PICSI is collected as normal.
+The sperm sample for PICSI is collected as usual.
 After sperm capacitation, the spermatozoids are placed on a special slide.